JosiasSena/GitHubGists/README.md

  - Create Gist with keyboard shortcut (Command + Shift + J)
  - Edit Gist before uploading
  - Create Gist from current selection
+ - View Gist preview right from within your IDE and click to open the full gist on browser.

 ![](screenshots/demo.gif)